phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 19339
-#Number of Clinton Tweets: 5126
 #Number of Trump Tweets: 4692
-#Number of Cruz Tweets: 4124
+#Number of Cruz Tweets: 4173
-#Number of Sanders Tweets: 3100
+#Number of Sanders Tweets: 3137
-#Number of Rubio Tweets: 1803
+#Number of Rubio Tweets: 1814
-#Number of Carson Tweets: 493
+#Number of Carson Tweets: 497
+#Total Number of Tweets:
+#Number of Clinton Tweets:
 ---
 ---